darkforest4527/Bytebattle-project/README.md

 **ClubHub - Campus Club \& Event Manager**

-ClubHub is a lightweight, single-file web application built with Flask and TinyDB.
+ClubHub is a lightweight, single-file web application built with Flask .
 It allows campus communities to manage clubs, host events, and let users register for activities ranging from Hackathons to Comedy Nights.

 It features a colorful, modern interface.